Inside: You’ll find tips and tricks for making “the big move” – transitioning from crib to bed.

 - Do the world’s greatest job “baby proofing” the area.

-I look at it this way: they’re used to being trapped in a crib so being trapped in a room is already a huge step up – it’s also about enough independence to bite off in one day, in my humble opinion.
+I look at it this way: this toddler was used to being trapped in a crib so being trapped in a room is already a huge step up.
+That’s also about enough independence to bite off in one day, in my humble opinion.

 My best advice: keep repeating the same phrase: “Stay in bed and fall asleep” as you kiss them good night and shut the door.